Dafterfly/Pi-hole-info/how to use a pihole on a huawei b535 router.md

 1. You will need to have any supported operating system installed on your Raspberry Pi

-2. Make you all your software is updated by running:
+2. Make all your software is updated by running:

    ```shell
       sudo apt update && sudo apt upgrade -y